The Lhotshampas Ethnic Group in Bhutan

 The Lhotshampa Ethnic Group

-Apart from Ngalop and Sharchop, the Lhotshampa ethnic group are one of the main ethnic group of Bhutan whose origin of Nepalese descent immigrated to Bhutan from the late 18th century.
-So far, the Lhotshampas have settled in Bhutan for up to five generations, they still maintained their Nepali language, customs, religion, and culture.
-If you are planning a trip to Bhutan, it is worth you to keep scrolling to the useful information below to fulfill your knowledge before getting ready to travel to the country.
+Apart from the Ngalop and Sharchop, the Lhotshampa ethnic group is one of the main ethnic groups of Bhutan, with origins tracing back to Nepalese migrants who settled in Bhutan from the late 18th century.
+Although the Lhotshampas have lived in Bhutan for up to five generations, they have continued to maintain their Nepali language, customs, religion, and cultural traditions.
+If you are planning a trip to Bhutan, choosing the right Bhutan trip package can help you better understand the country’s ethnic diversity, including communities such as the Lhotshampa.
+Keep scrolling for useful information to enrich your knowledge before getting ready to travel to the country.

 Lhotshampas Population & Language